 Vitamins are essential for human health.
 They play a role in nearly every biological process, and are of course important for skin health and repair.
 Because vitamins play such an important role, a deficiency in a particular vitamin could put you at risk of skin damage, whether it’s skin cancer or just irritation.

 Too often people are deficient in vitamins.
 And most people don’t notice their deficiencies until they get sick, but they may notice subtle changes in their health.
 A blood test done through a medical professional can detect these deficiencies.
 So any time you think there could be a problem, go to your doctor and voice your concern.

 There are a wide variety of nutrients that your skin needs to look, feel and act its best.
 When it comes to vitamins, virtually all of them play a role in one way or another regarding your skin health.
-If you plan on supplementing, then we recommend using the NOW brand.
 We have included product links below for each specific vitamin.

 This is one of the biggest factors in healthy skin.
 Vitamin A is essential for the repair and maintenance of skin.
 It’s also used to treat things like acne and wrinkles on skin both young and old.
 Those deficient in vitamin A may suffer from dry, brittle skin.

 It’s also important to note that many skincare products are filled with synthetic vitamin A. Accutane- the powerful acne drug, is composed of retinoids, a vitamin A variant.
 Retin-A, an anti-aging formula, is also composed of vitamin A.

 Vitamin A is most often found in orange foods like carrots and sweet potatoes via beta-carotene, a precursor to vitamin A. It’s also found in dark leafy greens, and organ meats, the latter of which few people eat.
 We recommend supplementing with Solgar Vitamin A tablets.